ocaml/vim-ocaml/README.md

 # vim-ocaml

 Vim runtime files for OCaml.
-These are the default runtime files with vim plus a couple of extra changes lifted from Markus Mottl's repository.
-There's also a few of my own additions.
-Such as an `:Opam` command to switch compilers inside of vim.
-Also oasis syntax files.
+These are the default runtime files plus:

+* Markus Mottl's improvments from his vim files repo
+* Oasis mode
+* `:Opam` command to switch compilers from inside of vim
+* Mode for `opam` files

 ## Installation